Alice [慈安] Fang

 - A photo essay on Olmsted’s Public Parks

 - A longform read on the Protectors of Congo’s Peatlands

 - Live animations and reporting on singles figure skating for the Beijing Winter Olympics

 - Live animations on swimming and track for the Tokyo Summer Olympics ,

-- Created a book and website about critical issues in design by parsing and analyzing 2700+ written responses from the 2019 AIGA Design Census.
+- Made a book and website about critical issues in design, using NLTK to parse 2700+ written responses from the 2019 AIGA Design Census

-- With amazing collaborators and other people’s money*, fabricated zoöid: , , a fashion-light-art-installation.
+- With amazing collaborators and someone else’s money*, fabricated zoöid: , , a fashion-light-art-installation